Life Estate: What Does It Mean And How Does It Work?

 While a life estate can be helpful in some situations, when things get complicated, it can create problems.

-The life tenant loses control to make major decisions related to the property without input.
-For example, if the life tenant wants to sell or lease the home or get a mortgage, they need approval from the remainderman.
+In a life estate, the life tenant loses control to make major decisions related to the property without input.
+For example, if the life tenant wants to sell or lease the home or refinance, they need approval from the remainderman.
 If the life tenant wants to terminate the life estate or change the remainderman/beneficiary, they will need approval from all remainderman to do so.

 And don’t forget, the life tenant is still responsible for making property tax payments and maintaining insurance as if they still own the property outright.